-In [539] Chung, Lee, Gao, and Schaffer asked for a characterize trees of diameter 4 that are super edge-graceful.
-Krop, Mutiso, and Raridan [1238] provide a super edge-graceful labelings for all caterpillars and even size lobsters of diameter 4 that permit such labelings.
+In [561] Chung, Lee, Gao, and Schaffer asked for a characterize trees of diameter 4 that are super edge-graceful.
+Krop, Mutiso, and Raridan [1322] provide a super edge-graceful labelings for all caterpillars and even size lobsters of diameter 4 that permit such labelings.
 They also provide super edge-graceful labelings for several families of odd size lobsters of diameter 4.
 They were unable to find general methods that describe super edge-graceful labelings for a few families of odd size lobsters of diameter 4, although they are able to show that certain lobsters in these families are super-edge graceful.
 They conclude with three conjectures about rooted trees of height 2 and diameter 4.

-Although it is not the case that a super edge-graceful graph is edge-graceful, Lee, Chen, Yera, and Wang [1281] proved that if G is a super edge-graceful with p vertices and q edges and $q \equiv -1 \pmod{p}$ when q is even, or $q \equiv 0 \pmod{p}$ when q is odd, then G is also edge-graceful.
-They also prove: the graph obtained from a connected super edge-graceful unicyclic graph of even order by joining any two nonadjacent vertices by an edge is super edge-graceful; the graph obtained from a super edge-graceful graph with p vertices and p + 1 edges by appending two edges to any vertex is super edge-graceful; and the one-point union of two identical cycles is super edge-graceful.
-Collins, Magnant, and Wang [558] present a stronger concept of "tight" super-edge-graceful labeling.
+Although it is not the case that a super edge-graceful graph is edge-graceful, Lee, Chen, Yera, and Wang [1369] proved that if G is a super edge-graceful with p vertices and q edges and $q \equiv -1 \pmod{p}$ when q is even, or $q \equiv 0 \pmod{p}$ when q is odd, then G is also edge-graceful.
+They also prove: the graph obtained from a connected super edge-graceful unicyclic graph of even order by joining any two nonadjacent vertices by an edge is super edge-graceful; the graph obtained from a super edge-graceful graph with p vertices and p+1 edges by appending two edges to any vertex is super edge-graceful; and the one-point union of two identical cycles is super edge-graceful.
+Collins, Magnant, and Wang [584] present a stronger concept of "tight" super-edge-graceful labeling.
 Such a super-edge graceful labeling has an additional constraint on the edge and vertices with the largest and smallest labels.
 They use this concept to recursively construct tight super-edge graceful trees of any order.

-Gayathri, Duraisamy, and Tamilselvi [741] calls a (p,q)-graph with $q \ge p$ even edgegraceful if there is an injection f from the set of edges to $\{1, 2, 3, \ldots, 2q\}$ such that the values of the induced mapping f^+ from the vertex set to $\{0, 1, 2, \ldots, 2q - 1\}$ given by $f^+(x) = (\Sigma f(xy)) \pmod{2q}$ over all edges xy are distinct and even.
-In [741] and [740] Gayathri et al. prove the following: cycles are even edge-graceful if and only if the cycles are odd; even cycles with one pendent edge are even edge-graceful; wheels are even edgegraceful; gears (see §2.2 for the definition) are not even edge-graceful; fans $P_n + K_1$ are even edge-graceful; $C_4 \cup P_m$ for all m are even edge-graceful; $C{2n+1} \cup P{2n+1}$ are even edgegraceful; sunflowers (see §3.7 for the definition) are even edge-graceful; triangular snakes (see §2.2 for the definition) are even edge-graceful; closed helms (see §2.2 for the definition) with the center vertex removed are even edge-graceful; graphs decomposable into two odd Hamiltonian cycles are even edge-graceful; and odd order graphs that are decomposable into three Hamiltonian cycles are even edge-graceful.
+Gayathri, Duraisamy, and Tamilselvi [785] calls a (p,q)-graph with $q \geq p$ even edge-graceful if there is an injection f from the set of edges to $\{1,2,3,\ldots,2q\}$ such that the values of the induced mapping f^+ from the vertex set to $\{0, 1, 2, ..., 2q-1\}$ given by $f^+(x) = (\Sigma f(xy)) \pmod{2q}$ over all edges xy are distinct and even.
+In [785] and [784] Gayathri et al. prove the following: cycles are even edge-graceful if and only if the cycles are odd; even cycles with one pendent edge are even edge-graceful; wheels are even edge-graceful; gears (see §2.2 for the definition) are not even edge-graceful; fans $P_n + K_1$ are even edge-graceful; $C_4 \cup P_m$ for all m are even edge-graceful; $C{2n+1} \cup P{2n+1}$ are even edge-graceful; crowns $C_n \odot K_1$ are even edge-graceful; $C_n^{(m)}$ (see §2.2 for the definition) are even edge-graceful; triangular snakes (see §2.2 for the definition) are even edge-graceful; closed helms (see §2.2 for the definition) with the center vertex removed are even edge-graceful; graphs decomposable into two odd Hamiltonian cycles are even edge-graceful; and odd order graphs that are decomposable into three Hamiltonian cycles are even edge-graceful.